privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

       - title: View Schedule
         content: /experience-levels/school-holiday-mini-camps/
 ---
-Scroll down to learn more about what our campers were up to this past summer.
+Learn more about what our campers were up to this past summer.